lago-project/lago/README.md

 Now we have a full `init.json` file :), but we have to talk about another file before being able to create the prefix:

+Note that lago supports json and yaml formats for that file.

 ### template-repo.json: Sources for templates